frgomes/bash-scripts/README.md

 Simply create a file named ``$HOME/.bashrc.scripts.before`` and it will be executed before [these] scripts [provided by this package] run.

-This is an example, provided under
+This is an example which may be useful if you visit several clients:

 ```bash
 #!/bin/bash